Qarj/WebImblaze/README.md

 - `id: ` is reserved - it is assigned automatically in increments of 10
 - `method: ` is also inferred - unless you need to use `delete` or `put` in which case you need to specify it
 - all parameters for a step block must be grouped together without a blank line - blank lines separates steps
-- quotes are usually not needed, but if you do you can make up your own quotes (see examples/lean_quotes.test)
+- quotes are usually not needed, but if you do you can make up your own quotes (see examples/quotes.test)
 - for Selenium steps, use `selenium: ` instead of `command: ` (see examples/selenium.test)
 - for command shell steps, use `shell: ` instead of `command: ` (see examples/lean.test)
-- single and multi-line comments are supported (see examples/lean.test)
 - it is possible to assemble a test file from smaller fragment files (see examples/include.test)

 Mixing tabs and spaces for formatting causes alignment to be out whack depending on what text editor